NervanaSystems/he-transformer/examples/README.md

 The server-client approach currently works only for functions with one input parameter tensor.

-For a deep learning example using the client-server model, see the `MNIST-MLP` folder.
+For a deep learning example using the client-server model, see the `MNIST/MLP` folder.

 # List of command-line flags
   * `NGRAPH_ENCRYPT_DATA`.
 Set to 1 to encrypt data